ysdn-info/ysdn.info/readme.md

 ysdn.info is _not_ currently a webring or link directory for past graduates.

+Archived gradshow websites are stored in a Backblaze B2 bucket.
+We use [ReplayWebpage](https://github.com/webrecorder/replayweb.page) to embed them into the site.

 ## Contributing

 Is your name not mentioned or misspelled?
 Do you have a list of names that isn't yet on the site?
 Do you have access to past gradshow website files?
 We'd love to hear from you!
 Please [open an issue and get in touch!](https://github.com/ysdn-info/ysdn.info/issues/new)